NickKeller/CS3251PA1/README.md

+Below lists the assignment description from my professor at Georgia Tech.
+My personal writeup is in WRITEUP.md

-S 3251 - Computer Networks I
+CS 3251 - Computer Networks I

 Sockets Programming Assignment 1